Kendall Jenner Back With Ben Simmons After Anwar Hadid Makeout

 — Daily Mail Celebrity (@DailyMailCeleb) June 11, 2018

-Inquisitr reported earlier that Jenner, who likes to keep things casual, might be playing with fire by cozying up to Anwar Hadid in the New York nightclub last week.
+The Inquisitr reported earlier that Jenner, who likes to keep things casual, might be playing with fire by cozying up to Anwar Hadid in the New York nightclub last week.
 Before kissing Jenner, Hadid dated actress Nicola Peltz for a year, and the pair had a committed relationship.
-After details of Kendall Jenner and Anwar Hadid made headlines, Peltz removed everything Hadid related from her Instagram account and stopped following his entire family.
+After details of Kendall Jenner and Anwar Hadid made headlines, Peltz removed everything Hadid-related from her Instagram account and stopped following his entire family.

 Meanwhile, Jenner reportedly doesn’t like to do monogamous relationships.
 Before being linked with Simmons, Jenner dated NBA star Blake Griffin, and she’s also been connected to ASAP Rocky and Harry Styles in the past.
 However, she mostly seems to be in a place where she wants to enjoy her life to the fullest without being tied down.